Valery Leontiev: Musical career

 Leontiev's first performance on the big stage took place in 1971, during the Vorkuta regional competition "Song-71".
 There, Leontiev took second place with the song "Carnaval".

 In 1980 Leontiev sang in various concerts, including the Moscow Variety Theatre, Oktyabrsky and Luzhniki.
 In 1981, the artist won the popularity prize at the prestigious music festival Yerevan-81.
 American journalists who attended the event noted the expressive manner of performing of the singer and compared him to Mick Jagger.
 In 1982, Leontiev underwent a serious operation to remove a tumor from his throat, which jeopardized his further singing career.

 In 1983, the singer moves to work in the Voroshilovgrad Philharmonic (now Luhansk Philharmonic) in the Ukrainian SSR.
 A year later, he was given a whole section in the author's evening "Holy love of music" by composer Raimond Pauls in Moscow.

-In 1985, Leontiev received the Lenin Komsomol Prize.
-And after that he went to Afghanistan together with a group of artists.
-1986 was marked by a trip to Chernobyl, where the singer performed.
-And in 1987 Leontiev already became Merited Artist of Ukrainian SSR.
+In 1986 he performed in Chernobyl for the liquidators of the nuclear power plant accident.
+Alla Pugacheva also performed in Chernobyl.
+In 1987, Leontyev already became an Honored Artist of the Ukrainian SSR.